marianapraz/polyakSGD/README.md

 # Now run .backward(), update the model, etc ... and
 optimizer.step(runavg_loss)
 # Define this runavg_loss depending on the problem.
-Could be replaced by a true loss in case of need.
+Could be replaced by a true training loss if available.
 ```